rphair/frankenwallet/docs/intro/usp.md

 ---
+layout: page
+nav_order: 10
+parent: Introduction
 title: What's unique about it?
-parent: Introduction
-layout: default
 ---

 # What's unique about it?